ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 * High availability: stretched vSAN
 * SOC2 and C5 report

-If you rely on the roadmap features, contact your IBM Customer Success Manager or IBM Sales Representative to understand the custom upgrade paths and migration promotions that are available to you.
+If you rely on the roadmap features, contact your IBM Customer Success Manager or IBM Sales representative to understand the custom upgrade paths and migration promotions that are available to you.

 Self-managed disaster recovery that uses Zerto is not on the roadmap for 2024.
 {: note}